Consumer Proposal

 Bankruptcy

 Filing for bankruptcy is a legal process that provides individuals or businesses with overwhelming debts the opportunity to obtain a fresh start.
-It involves declaring inability to repay debts and having assets evaluated to pay back creditors.
-Some key aspects to consider when contemplating bankruptcy include:
+It involves declaring inability to repay debts and having assets evaluated to pay back creditors, and is typically considered as a last resort.

 Informal Negotiations with Creditors

-• Informal negotiations with creditors can be an alternative solution for individuals facing financial difficulties.
+Informal negotiations with creditors can be an alternative solution for individuals facing financial difficulties.
 This approach involves direct communication with creditors to renegotiate payment terms or settle debts.
-Here are the steps involved in informal negotiations with creditors:

 Informal negotiations with creditors can provide more flexibility and control compared to formal options like bankruptcy or consumer proposals.
 It is important to keep in mind that creditors are not obligated to participate in these negotiations, and the success of the process depends on the willingness of both parties to find a mutually beneficial solution.